osuAkatsuki/bancho.py/README.md

 [![Discord](https://discordapp.com/api/guilds/748687781605408908/widget.png?style=shield)](https://discord.gg/ShEQgUx)

-gulag is my implementation of an osu! server's backend (bancho protocol, /web endpoints, avatars/assets, and a devevloper rest api). it's designed as a modern substitution for existing osu! server projects who've become inactive or who've gone closed-source. i aim to make this project the ideal choice for running osu! private servers, and to fully support osu!'s protocol, while abusing it a little to get as much as we safely can out of it. :)
+gulag is my implementation of an osu! server's backend (bancho protocol, /web/ endpoints, avatars, static assets, and a devevloper rest api). it's designed as a modern substitution for existing osu! server projects who've become inactive or who've gone closed-source. i aim to make this project the ideal choice for running osu! private servers, and to fully support osu!'s protocol, while abusing it a little to get as much as we safely can out of it. :)

-i'll set the stage with a brief introduction; i've been playing actively on osu! private servers since early 2016, and founded [akatsuki](https://akatsuki.pw) in late 2017 using ripples source with no prior development experience. i spent nearly all of my spare time learning more about the world of programming and osu! servers by working on their codebase, until i had eventually learned enough to try writing a server from scratch.
+i'll set the stage with a brief introduction; i've been playing actively on osu! private servers since early 2016, and founded [akatsuki](https://akatsuki.pw) in late 2017 using [ripple](https://github.com/osuripple)'s source with no prior development experience. i spent nearly all of my spare time learning more about the wonderful world of (osu!) programming by working on their codebase, until i had eventually learned enough to try writing a server from scratch.

 gulag was my third attempt to write an osu! server, and based on my previous failures i didn't believe i had what it took to write a competitive server; but